Determined Admission Arrangements 2023/2024

 Selective and Borderline Selective Places

-All selective places (scores of 303 and above in the 11+ examination) and borderline selective places (scores of between 298 and 302.99 in the 11+ examination) are allocated with preference given to those students with the highest scores, in order of merit.
+All selective places (scores of 303 and above in the 11+ examination) and borderline selective places (scores of between 295 and 302.99 in the 11+ examination) are allocated with preference given to those students with the highest scores, in order of merit and whose normal place of residence lies within the priority area (see map below).

-In the case of over subscription in any one category, “straight line” distance will be used to measure the distance between the pupil’s home and the nearest pupil entrance to the school.
+In the case of over subscription in any one category, a “straight line” distance will be used to measure the distance between the student’s home and the nearest pupil entrance to the school.
 Distances will be measured using the Local Authority’s computerised measuring system.
-The pupils living closest will be given priority.
-If the pupil’s home is a flat the distance will be measured to the main external entrance to the building.
+The students living closest will be given priority.
+If the student’s home is a flat the distance will be measured to the main external entrance to the building.

 Distance where parents have separated